owlchester/kanka-docs/docs/guides/bulk.md

 Apply an [attribute template](/entities/attribute-templates) to multiple entities at a time.

-## Transform
+## Convert

+(This feature was previously known as "Transform")

 Just finished creating 20 events and only now realise they are supposed to be items?
 This option will save your life, and sanity.
-[Learn more about transforming entities](/guides/transform).
+[Learn more about converting entities](/guides/convert).

 ## Copy to campaign